Published 15 Aug 2023

 Ladder Safety Checklist

-OSHA Ladder Inspection Form
+OSHA Ladder Inspection Checklist

-Ladder Inspection Checklist (OSHA)
+Ladder Inspection Checklist OSHA

 Primarily based on Stairways and Ladders: A Guide to OSHA Rules, this ladder inspection checklist also includes guidance from OSHA Standard 1910.23 (Ladders) and OSHA Portable Ladder Safety QuickCard.
-Use this digital checklist to perform a quick inspection of the ladder and add photos of defects you’ve identified.
-To notify someone regarding a particular ladder defect or unsafe condition, assign an action to them and indicate its priority level.

-Ladder Inspection Checklist (HSE)
+Ladder Inspection Checklist HSE

 Based on HSE guidance for the safe use of ladders and stepladders, this ladder inspection checklist can be used by those in the UK to informally evaluate a ladder’s compliance with the Work at Height Regulations 2005 (WAHR).
-With this digital checklist, you can easily perform pre-use checks or detailed visual inspections of ladders.
-It includes the following key steps:

 Portable Ladder Inspection Checklist